A Biography of the Doctor

 The TARDIS receives a distress signal from a spaceship.
 The Doctor decides to follow a specific course in order to land on the space station.
 He misses his target and the TARDIS is hit by a passing spaceship.
 The TARDIS then arrives on the space station, which is a hotel being used for a Murder Mystery game.
 The Doctor and companions join the game and the Doctor tries to discover who sent the call - which was on an anachronistic frequency.
 Things get interesting when two of the players are murdered for real, the Doctor discovers that there is a cloaked Selachian ship nearby, and a bomb causes the station to go into a decaying orbit.
 The Selachians then board the ship, to complete an arms deal with some of the players.
 They kill some of the players before setting the weapon, a computer program designed to murder, on Ben.
 One of the players protects Ben, exploiting the fact that the program is not allowed to harm another human.
 Polly is taken to the Selachian ship to become their new go-between with humans but the Doctor and Ben rescue her.
 However, the program has spread to the Selachian ship and blows it up in order to kill him.
 The TARDIS crew all escape and deposit the surviving players on Earth.

-Notes: The Power of the Daleks was "some time ago" (page 7), and Ben and Polly have been on board the TARDIS for "months" (page 281).
+Notes: The Power of the Daleks was "some time ago" (p.
+7), and Ben and Polly have been on board the TARDIS for "months" (p.
+281).

 The TARDIS lands in England shortly after the battle of Culloden.
 They quickly fall in with a group of Scots fleeing after the battle.
 Ben and three of the Scots (Jamie McCrimmon, Laird Colin McLaren, and Alexander McLaren) are captured by Redcoats.
 They are imprisoned on board a ship that is taking slaves to the West Indies.
 The Doctor, Polly, and the Laird's daughter Kirsty stage a daring rescue attempt.
 This enables the slaves to take control of the ship, which they plan to sail to France.
 The Doctor, Ben, Polly escape to the TARDIS, Jamie decides he want to go with them and the Doctor allows him a place on board the TARDIS.